The Chocolate Case

-For many people around the globe, chocolate is a major industry.
-This year (2016), it is estimated that the global chocolate market is worth $98.3 billion.
+For many people around the globe, chocolate production and consumption is a major industry.
+Last year (2016), it was estimated that the global chocolate market is worth close to $100 billion.

 And with this kind of profitable international trade, exploitation and oppression tend to be rampant.
 And it is this matter specifically that the documentary, "The Chocolate Case," tackles.